Manaslu Circuit Trek - 14 Days

 Includes

-• All necessary permits: Manaslu Restricted Area Special Permit, Manaslu Conservation Area Permit (MCAP), Annapurna Conservation Area Permit (ACAP), and Tsum-Nubri Rural Municipality Permit
+• All required Manaslu trekking permits: Manaslu Restricted Area Special Permit, Manaslu Conservation Area Project (MCAP) permit, Annapurna Conservation Area Project (ACAP) permit, and Tsum-Nubri Rural Municipality permit fee

-• All government VAT, taxes, and service charges
+• All government VAT, taxes, and official service charges

 Excludes